We offer practical, tailored professional development for middle to secondary school teachers on a variety of topics, including:

 NAPLAN Writing Preparation

 The Queensland Core Skills Test (QCS) tests a number of generic learning skills called the Common Curriculum Elements (CCEs).
-There are 49 of these and, as the name suggests, they are common to two or more of the senior subjects.
-Whilst the QCS Tests will no longer be used as a means of providing students with an OP (Overall Position) rating from 2018, their importance lies in the fact that, as skills, the CCEs will not disappear.
-Ways of embedding these skills into teaching not just in the senior years but from an early age will ensure the acquisition of these key skills.
-Logonliteracy has developed a QCS Preparation Pack designed to support the preparation work that schools currently do.
+There are 49 of these and, as the name suggests, they are common to the senior subjects.
+Whilst the QCS Tests will no longer be used as a means of providing students with an OP (Overall Position) rating from 2020, their importance lies in the fact that, as skills, the CCEs will not disappear.
+Ways of embedding these skills into teaching, not just in the senior years but from an early age, will ensure the acquisition of these key skills.

 Effective Use of Logonliteracy's Resources

-Logonliteracy has produced a number of resources to support the teaching of literacy and the skills of learning, particularly writing.
-The How to Write What You Want to Say series (General, Science, Maths, Primary, University and Business) and Pat’s Posters for teaching core curriculum skills by providing graphic organisers for planning writing, and sentence starters and connectives for demonstrating skills through writing are key parts of these resources.
+logonliteracy has produced a number of resources to support the teaching of literacy and the skills of learning, particularly writing.
+The How to Write What You Want to Say series (General, Science, Maths, Primary, University,Business and Visual Images) and Pat’s Posters for teaching core curriculum skills provide graphic organisers for planning writing.
+They also contain sentence starters and connectives for demonstrating skills through writing.
 Many schools have purchased copies of the books for students and teachers and teachers are planning using Pat’s Posters.
 The resources have demystified the process of writing for many students enabling them to write in a more formal, academic way.

 Teaching Research Skills